 When to re-examine your options

 A tie may also mean that the options you tested were not distinct enough.
-This is often the case when testing options that are almost identical except for minor details which respondents may consider insignificant.
+This is often the case when testing almost identical options except for minor details, which respondents may consider insignificant.

-You can use your own discretion about which points reinforce your position, and those that make you think a bit differently.
-Reading your respondents' feedback and comments could add confidence to the direction you were already heading, or open up new questions you hadn’t considered.
+Use your discretion about which points reinforce your position and those that make you think a bit differently.
+Reading your respondents' feedback and comments could add confidence to the direction you were already heading or open up new questions you hadn't considered.